team-forward-motion/zooper-video-chat/README.md

 4. Admin Control: The admin/teacher plays a central role in maintaining the class environment.
 They can:

-    4. a.
-Create Classes: Admins can create and manage multiple classes within the web application.
+    1. Create Classes: Admins can create and manage multiple classes within the web application.

-    4. b.
-Manage Students: Admins register students for classes and associate their MAC and IP addresses with authorized devices.
+    2. Manage Students: Admins register students for classes and associate their MAC and IP addresses with authorized devices.

-    4. c.
-Intrusion Handling: In the event of an intrusion, the admin/teacher can remove unauthorized participants from the class.
+    3. Intrusion Handling: In the event of an intrusion, the admin/teacher can remove unauthorized participants from the class.
 Details such as IP addresses, MAC addresses, and the geolocation of intruding IPs are logged both locally and in the web app's database for future reference.

-    4. d.
-Chat Monitoring: The admin/teacher has the ability to monitor censored words and review chat interactions.
+    4. Chat Monitoring: The admin/teacher has the ability to monitor censored words and review chat interactions.
 The final decision regarding the appropriateness of content is at their discretion.

 ### Conclusion: